 - Transfer the dough onto a lightly floured surface and knead for about 10-15 minutes until you have a smooth and elastic dough.
 If the dough is too wet, add some flour, if too crumbly, add water.

-- Grease with olive oil the bowl you've already used and place the dough in.
-Cover it with a clean kitchen towel, and let rise until doubled, about 1/2 hour to 1 hour.
+- Grease the bowl you've already used with olive oil and place the dough in it.
+Cover the bowl with a clean kitchen towel, and let rise until doubled, about ½ hour to 1 hour.

 PREPARE THE TOPPING